nalbarr/my-repos/README.md

 # my-repos

-This is my quick one page quick links to various repositories.
+This is one page quick links to repositories.

+Always work in progress but roughly organized by higher level themes to lower level details.

 ## Healthcare